 New Zealand has a lot to offer, but with a little local knowledge the opportunities north of Auckland City are too good to resist.
 There are few restrictions to setting yourself and your family up in this fantastic way of life and with the right property partner; you too can share in a premium lifestyle.

-New Zealand's natural beauty has shaped the lifestyles of those fortunate enough to call New Zealand their home.
-A five-minute stroll to a clean, unpolluted beach.
-Magnificent sea views.
-Fresh sea air gently breezing through your living room.
+New Zealand's natural beauty has shaped the lifestyles of New Zealanders.
+A five-minute stroll to a clean, unpolluted beach, magnificent sea views, fresh sea air gently breezing through your living room.
 This is day-to-day life in many of New Zealand's major cities.
-It's easy to see why New Zealanders place great value on preserving the natural environment.
+It's easy to see why New Zealanders so highly value the natural environment.